 activism in art

-I have always been passionate about nature and protecting the world we live in.
+I am passionate about protecting wild, natural habitats.
 In 1989 and 1990 I applied to the Organization for Tropical Studies and received a field permit to research and create art work in the Costa Rican Tropical Rainforest.
 In 1989 I volunteered at the Sea Otter Rescue Center in Alaska.
-These experiences were foundational in my dedication to protect and preserve habitats near and far through art, activism and civic engagement.
+These field research opportunities were foundational in my dedication to protect and preserve habitats near and far through art, activism and civic engagement.

 Upon my return, I designed and built environmental art installations in an effort to educate the public and advocate for legislation to protect these endangered habitats.
 As I discussed the tropical rainforest installation, with my Washington University mentor and Ecology Professor Owen Sexton in my MLA program.
 He said something that has stayed with me to this day:

 His guidance challenged me to create art that connects people to our local native flora and fauna.
 When they make that connection, it extends to wild places around the world.